akrutto/StableECuF/README.md

 # StableECuF
-Some of the R code for the empirical cumulant function based estimators of stable laws.
+Some of the raw working code for the empirical cumulant function based estimators of stable laws.